lionah/util-sfdc-appflow-snowflake/README.md

 simple utility that will generate Terraform to create the AppFlow in AWS and the table in Snowflake.

+I've created this utility to help me create a pipeline from Salesforce in to Snowflake quickly.
+It is certainly not perfect but I hope others can find use in this as well.

 ## Usage

 ### Step 1: Install Dependencies